kingrey755/ReyanshSapra/README.md

+*REYANSH aka kingrey755!*

-- 👋 Hi, I’m @kingrey755 but my real name is Reyansh
+- 👋 Hello!
+I’m @kingrey755 but my real name is Reyansh
 - 👀 I’m interested in badminton, cricket, coding and tech
-- 🌱 I’m currently learning AI and ML in Python but learning beyond that!
+- 🌱 I’m currently learning AI and ML in Python but learning beyond that as well!
-- 💞️ I’m looking to collaborate on stuff
-- 📫 How to reach me reyansh.sapra@icloud.com
+- 📫 How to reach me reyanshsapra2012@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i am cool